Minnetonka Public Adjuster

 Minnetonka's proximity to Lake Minnetonka—bordered by Excelsior, Deephaven, Wayzata, Shorewood, and Orono—creates stronger wind patterns, exposing lakeside homes to elevated wind damage risk.
 Wind claims often involve roof, fascia, and siding damage that insurers minimize.
 A public adjuster familiar with lakeside Minnetonka properties documents accelerated wear, wind dynamics, and the interaction between wind and water intrusion.
 We ensure State Farm, American Family, and independent carriers fully account for all wind-related loss, preventing systematic underpayment on high-value homes.

 Williston, Woodland-Highland, Ridgedale, and Minnetonka Mills show varying denial patterns based on building age and coverage interpretation.
 Older homes (1940–1969 construction) in these neighborhoods face "wear and tear" denials from insurers who avoid full replacement cost settlements.
-A public adjuster challenges these denials by proving causation, ordering independent inspections, and citing Minnesota Statutes §65A.08 and §65A.10, which protect your rights to fair claim handling.
+A public adjuster challenges these denials by proving causation, ordering independent inspections, and citing Minnesota's §72A.201 unfair claim practices rules and the Valued Policy protections under §65A.08.
 We have a strong record overturning initial denials in all four Minnetonka neighborhoods.

 The August 2023 Minneapolis-St. Paul hail event caused $1.5 billion in damage, straining claims departments and creating precedent disputes.
 Minnetonka homes hit in that event and subsequent 2025 storms face volume backlogs and inconsistent damage assessments.
 A public adjuster compares your claim to established 2023 benchmarks, ensuring your settlement aligns with similar properties.
 We file supplemental claims for missed damage, appeal underpayments citing storm severity data, and protect your rights to full recovery under Minnesota's fair claims settlement practices law.